RobinZzi/zhangyxlab.github.io/pages/onboarding.md

 ## Getting Started   {#Getting-Started}
 Welcome to Zhang lab.

+## Meetings
+### Lab Meetings
+Lab meeting presentation is a good opportunity to
+ * discuss research progress
+ * discuss problems you encounter (to get the crowd wisdom to help you troubleshoot)
+ * to practice presentation skills

+## A good research practice.
+ * Focus on the most important direction, and try not to be distracted by too much details.
+ * Keep record of even very small but interesting findings, they could turn out to be something huge.

 ## How to become an active scholar in the community?
 Participate in seminars, conferences is a key part of being a scientist.
 Below is a list of resources that may be relevant to the research in our lab: